Expanding Access to Healthy Foods and Teaching Healthy Habits during National Nutrition Month and Beyond

 March is National Nutrition Month, which makes it a great time to highlight the role that schools and out-of-school time (OST) sites play in providing nutritious food and teaching students to make healthy choices.
 This is especially critical in high-need communities, where many students consume two to three of their daily meals at school, have limited access to nutritious food, and are at higher risk for hunger and diet-related chronic diseases.
 Additionally, research shows that healthy kids learn better.

 Since 2005, the Alliance for a Healthier Generation (Healthier Generation) has worked with schools and OST sites across the nation to ensure that the meals and snacks they serve support good health and appeal to students.
 Healthier Generation’s Smart Food Planner was created to highlight healthier products and provide menu and recipe ideas for operators.
-A partnership with Amazon Business is breaking down additional access barriers by making healthier options more readily available.
-Anti-hunger champions are also essential partners in our work.

 In Brandon Valley School District in South Dakota, for example, members of the local wellness committee noticed that students were bringing snacks to school that did not align with the district’s commitment to nutrition.
 Since some students boarded the bus as early as 7 a.m. and did not eat lunch until 12:30 p.m., the district wanted to ensure students were getting the nutrition they needed to stay focused in the classroom.
 Child Nutrition Director Gay Anderson and her staff piloted a second chance breakfast program at the district’s largest elementary school.
 Anderson quickly saw success, and her staff worked to expand the program to four more campuses the following year.
 “We went from serving about 225 breakfasts per day to just shy of 700,” she said.